foureyes/csci-ua.0480-spring2017-008/homework/deploy.markdown

 <section markdown="block">

-In order to have your project run even when you're not logged in to i6 through an interactive shell, you'll have to run it as a daemon.
+In order to have your project run even when you're not logged in to the server through an interactive shell, you'll have to run it as a daemon.
 We'll use a node module called <code>forever</code> to do this.
 It will run your application in the background and give you tools to manage it (start and stop).

 1. Install <code>forever</code>: